MitchForest/snapbet/.pm/planning_docs/api.md

 ---

-This comprehensive API specification covers all endpoints, request/response formats, real-time subscriptions, and error handling for the SnapFade application.
+This comprehensive API specification covers all endpoints, request/response formats, real-time subscriptions, and error handling for the SnapBet application.